The Best Jobs for Trade School Graduates

 The jobs listed above are those that pay the most and have the highest projected rates of new openings, but they aren't the only options to consider if you're starting your career or thinking about a change.

-When you're career exploring options, it's important to select choices that would be the best fit for your skills and interests.
-Here are some alternatives to consider:
+When you're exploring career options, it's important to select choices that would be the best fit for your skills and interests.
+Alternatives to consider: